-To help develop the for-purpose business model, James is participating in Indigenous Business Australia’s Accelerate with IBA program, which exists to help Aboriginal and Torres Strait Islander entrepreneurs to build and run their social enterprises.
+To help develop the for-purpose business model, James was a participant in Indigenous Business Australia’s Accelerate with IBA program, which exists to help Aboriginal and Torres Strait Islander entrepreneurs to build and run their social enterprises.

-James’s vision for the future of the Kakadu tourism industry is that it is wholly (or at least majority) owned and operated by Aboriginal people.
-He wants to see many businesses develop with Aboriginal people in top roles, where employees feel valued, and Bininj kids wanting to work in their local tourism businesses.
+James’s vision for the future of the Kakadu tourism industry is beyond his business.
+He wants an industry of businesses wholly (or at least majority) owned and operated by Aboriginal people.
+He wants to see businesses where Aboriginal people are in the top roles, where employees feel valued, and that Bininj kids grow up wanting to work for.

 “Kids in Kakadu want to become park rangers, because they can see other Bininj they looked up to in those jobs, but those positions are limited.
 Hopefully we can get more young Bininj wanting to work in tourism because that’s where the most opportunities are,” said James.